 Hence the need for farmers to treat their seeds first to protect them from soil-borne diseases such as Rhizoctonia, Fusarium, and Pythium.

-The Fresh market Variety includes;
+The Fresh Market Variety includes;

-The Processing French bean variety that comprises of;
+The Processing French bean variety comprises;

 - And lastly,

-As earlier stated, french bean farming requires warm and sunny weather during the peak growing season, but the crop is also are tolerant to cold depending on the variety.
+As earlier stated, french bean farming requires warm and sunny weather during the peak growing season, but the crop is also tolerant to cold depending on the variety.

 Beans are generally grown in well-drained soils and rainfall ranging from 900mm to 1200mm per annum.